bakijan/Dermatology/README.md

 are implemented using sklearn.
 XGBoost model is built using Python API.
 Keras is running on Tensorflow.

 Data source: UC Irvine Machine Learning Repository

+Limited rendering on Github, use external view via nbviewer clicking the hyphen on the right corner of ipython notebooke.